sardana-org/sardana-training/users/README.md

 1. Introduction
 2. Overview
 3. Sardana from scratch
-4. Controllers - motion
+4. Taurusgui
-5. Controllers - acquisition
+5. Macros - DAQ, scans
-6. Macros overview
+6. Macro features
-7. Macros howto
+7. Controllers - motion
-8. Taurusgui
+8. Controllers - acquisition
 9. What's else

 See [AGENDA](https://github.com/sardana-org/sardana-followup/blob/master/20191006-ICALEPCS/AGENDA.md) for more datails on the contents of the training.